royspace/twitter-following-list-exporter/README.md

 ## NOTES!
 - This is a personal project, so it might be a bit clumsy.
-- There may currently be duplicates and performance issues.
+- There may be duplicates and performance issues.
 I’ll fix them when I have time.

 ## Features